ShellyYoon/PUI2018_hl3282/HW4_hl3282/README.md

 ## Assignment 3: Finish z-test lab and turn it in as a notebook .
 link - https://github.com/Hancylee525/PUI2018_hl3282/blob/master/HW4_hl3282/assignment3_hl3282.ipynb

-Contribution:
-see in each notebook
+## Contribution: see each notebook